 Given the hard work involved in the planning, design, and development of a comprehensive trail system, it is important for all those involved in this effort to periodically remind themselves, and others, of the tremendous value it brings to the broader community.
-Communities across the U.S. and throughout the world are investing in trails as a factor of overall livability.
-They do this because of their desire to promote health, safety and welfare; in addition to the growing awareness of the many benefits of having a connected system of trails that include social, ecologic, and economic benefits.
+Communities across the U.S. and throughout the world are investing in trails to foster improved overall livability.
+They do this because of their desire to promote health, safety and welfare, in recognition of the growing awareness of the many advantages of having a connected system of trails that include social, ecologic, and economic benefits.